Das-Chinmay/intrustuion-detection-using-ML/README.md

 # NetSecProject

-This project was carried out for the course Network Security, VIT Vellore under Prof. Gopichand G
+This project was carried out for the course Information Security managemnt